Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 Age 21 – On the way home from a skiing trip, Lara's chartered plane crashed in the Himalayas, leaving her the only survivor.
 After a 2-week trek through the wilderness, she returned to civilization a deeply changed person.
 She has since devoted her life to solitary exploration and adventure.
 (Core)[2]

-Age 21 – Lara visited Rome in search of the Philosopher's Stone.
-(TRC)[6]
+Age 21? – Lara visited Rome in search of the Philosopher's Stone.
+(Core TRC)[7]

-Age 21 – While traversing the waters off the coast of Japan, the vessel on which Lara is traveling is destroyed, leaving her shipwrecked on a mysterious island.
+Age 21 – While searching for a legendary lost island off the coast of Japan, the vessel on which Lara is traveling is destroyed, leaving her shipwrecked.
 The young relic hunter becomes the hunted as she struggles to survive.
-(TR9)[7]
+(Crystal, TOMB RAIDER)[8]

 ? – After being disowned by her family, Lara inherited a mansion in Surrey from a great aunt.
 (Core)[8]